Accudio/accudio-tweaks/README.md

 ## Version History

+- v2.2.0 - Added a few WordPress hardening methods, thanks to Derek from The Covey Agency for suggestions
 - v2.1.1 - Fixed new option not using ACF stylised UI
 - v2.1.0 - Added option to add WordPress GDPR capabilities to User Role Editor
 - v2.0.1 - Added option to lower Yoast SEO metabox priority